 - Not process a financial aid application until the situation is resolved satisfactorily

 - Cancel financial aid

-- Determine what financial aid will not be processed for future years
+- Determine that financial aid will not be processed for future years

 All processing of the application or disbursement of funds shall be suspended until the Director has made a determination as to whether the student shall be required to make an appointment.

-Fraudulent situations should be reported to the hotline of the Department of Education Inspector General at (202) 755-2270 or 1-800-MIS-USED.
+Fraudulent situations should be reported to the hotline of the Department of Education Inspector General at 1-800-MIS-USED.

 Professional Judgment is the ability of a Financial Aid Administrator to change a student's financial aid based on extenuating circumstances.
 Circumstances may include death, a decrease in income, change in family size, loss of assets, unusual expenses, etc.